gardener/landscapercli/docs/scenarios/01-create-blueprint-with-helm-charts/commands2.md

 # Commands

+> Question: is the name of a deployitem unique in its deployExecution or in the blueprint?
+If it is unique in the blueprint we can skip the execution name in many of the commands below.

 ## Create component-descriptor and blueprint

 The following command creates a component descriptor and a blueprint.
 It also adds the blueprint to the componentReferences of the component descriptor.